FilipAlmstedt/TodoListNodeWithAuthentication/README.md

 # Todo-list with required authentication
 Using Express, MongoDB as the database through Mongoose with the addition that the user now needs an account to be able to use the app.
+I also redesigned the app so it's looks and works a bit better than last time in my opinion

 Was made as second assignment for the class in 'Dynamisk Webbutveckling'.